 Supplements

 The Ministry of Health recommends taking iodine and folic acid supplements to avoid neurodevelopmental problems in babies.
 It is recommended that women take iodine for the duration of pregnancy and breastfeeding.
 It is also recommended that folic acid is taken 4 weeks prior to conception through to 12 weeks into pregnancy.
 Both folic acid and iodine are available on prescription from your midwife or doctor.
 Taking any supplements during pregnancy is your choice.
-Currently there is no known adverse effects from taking folic acid or iodine at the recommended quantities.
+Currently there are no known adverse effects from taking folic acid or iodine at the recommended quantities.
 Taking excessive iodine has been linked to thyroid problems and taking excessive folic acid can mask vitamin B12 deficiencies.

 What if I do not want to be pregnant?